 The USCHC based the approach for dividing the ENC cells on the mariner's interest.
 As such, dividing the ENC coverage based on geo-political boundaries was never deemed the best solution.
-Vessel traffic management zones and known traffic patterns were considered in the scheming of ENC best coverage.
-In a few instances the official boundaries are in dispute and the USCHC agreed that both interpretations of the boundaries were to be included in the ENC with a caution note used to inform mariners when they were travelling in an area that contained contained a disputed boundaries.
+Vessel traffic management zones and known traffic patterns, confirmed using AIS ship track data, were considered in the scheming of ENC best coverage.